tkestack/tke-playbook/tke-terraform-examples/tke-hybrid-cluster/README_en.md

-# Solution 1: Create TKE Cluster (Native Nodes + Super Nodes)
+# Create TKE Cluster (Native Nodes + Super Nodes)

 [中文版本](./README.md)

 ## Overview

 This solution demonstrates how to create a TKE cluster using Terraform, along with native node pool and super nodes.
+This solution has been optimized to use the latest OS version, improved network configuration, and simplified node configuration.

 ## File Description